pyvista/pyvista-doc-translations/examples/01-filter/distance-between-surfaces.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 52-54

-Travel along noramals to the other surface and compute the thickness on each vector.
+Travel along normals to the other surface and compute the thickness on each vector.

 ..
 GENERATED FROM PYTHON SOURCE LINES 54-70